OcelotBabou/Quartz/content/7-NPC/Gods/New Gods/Estera.md

 ## Quotes

-"Life is a flame, burnbrightly, or be forgotten."
+"Life is a flame, burn brightly, or be forgotten."

 ## Background